We help our clients gain regulatory approval for shoulder medical devices

 Test method for evaluating the displacement of a glenoid TSR component after cyclic loading applied to the opposing rims of the glenoid component.
 Test is applicable to both standard and reverse shoulder implants and also evaluates the locking mechanism of modular glenoid or humeral components.

-Wear of Total Shoulder Prostheses
+Anatomical Total Shoulder Prostheses Wear Test

 Resistance to Static Load of Ceramic Humeral Heads and Glenospheres